csfeeser/Python/challenges/Flask_challenge_pt2.md

 <img src="https://www.brightful.me/content/images/2020/08/shutterstock_686118184.jpg" alt="drawing" width="500"/>

-## Yesterday, you were challenged to write a Flask API that did the following:
+## Previously, you were challenged to write a Flask API that did the following:

 - A landing page rendered an HTML form asking a trivia question.
 - The submitted answer was POSTed to another page